MassHARP: Understanding the Links Between Marriage and Health

 The Massachusetts Health and Relationships Project is a sociological study of marriage and health.
 We want to hear the stories of married couples, related to health habits, health care, and the management of everyday, chronic, and emergency health issues.
 We want to talk to straight and same-sex couples, black, white, Hispanic, Asian-American, and mixed-race couples, those with college degrees and those without, couples with children at home, couples whose children are grown, and couples who don’t have children at all.
 If you’re between 40 and 60 years old and married, we want to hear from you!

-We are currently enrolling couples from the Greater Boston area to be a part of MassHARP.
-Couples who participate in a one-hour in-person interview and fill out a series of short, online daily health questionnaires will receive $50 in gift cards as a token of our appreciation.
+We are currently enrolling couples from Massachusetts to be a part of MassHARP.
+Couples who participate in a one-hour phone interview and fill out a series of short, online daily health questionnaires will receive $50 in gift cards.

 Want to learn more?
 Keep reading!